-If your router cannot obtain an IP address from the ISP, you might need to force your cable or DSL modem to recognize your new router by restarting your network.
-For more information, see Sequence to Restart Your Network on page 159.
+If your router cannot obtain an IP address from the ISP, you might need to force your modem to recognize your new router by restarting your network.
+For more information, see Sequence to restart your network on page 149.

 If your router is still unable to obtain an IP address from the ISP, the problem might be one of the following: